Cheap Thatched Roof Home Insurance

 Compare home insurance policies for a house with a thatched roof

-While thatch is a traditional roofing material that has been used for centuries in the UK, thatching is no longer a standard construction method and can often prove costly to repair or replace.
+While thatch is a traditional roofing material that has been used for centuries througout the British countryside, thatching is no longer a standard construction method and can often prove costly to repair or replace.

-In addition, insurance companies may find it more difficult to assess the risk profile of a home with a thatched roof, which can sometimes mean they err on the side of caution by quoting a higher premium (known as ‘premium loading’).
+In addition, underwriters may find it more difficult to assess the risk profile of a home with a thatched roof, which can sometimes mean insurance companies err on the side of caution by quoting a higher premium (known as ‘premium loading’).

 That’s why it’s so important that you use an unbiased insurance comparison website like Quotezone.co.uk if you own a thatched property, which can help you find suitable cover for your home at a price that won’t bring down the house.